KeiraTheCat/VtubeEngine/README.md

-# Vtube Engine
+# VTube Engine
-Open Source Vtubing toolset made for use with the game engine Unreal Engine 5, I've made this tool with the goal of making a completely free and accesable option for 3D Vtubing, VRM importing built it but is possible with a fair bit of modification to run all systems on any FBX skeletal mesh.
+Open source 3D VTuber toolset created with unreal engine 5, I've made this tool with the goal of making a free and high quality option for VTuber with VRM models, VRM importing built it but is possible with a bit of modification to run all systems on any skeletal mesh.
 ## Features
 - Camera and lighting controls
+- Real time attachment system, FBX/OBJ runtime mesh import, most image formats.
+- Event system with various triggerable effects.
 - Granular configuration for each of a morph target/blendshape to be bound to a face tracker's output data, or a microphone's inputs audio Visemes.
 - Hosts a local server to connect to twitch.tv pubsub, and irc chat, as well as providing functionality for their events.
 ## Usage Guide
-Download a release from the releases tab or run project itself within Unreal Engine 5 UEVtube's main functionality consists of using a mobile phone face tracking app to send face tracking data to the program
+Download a release from the releases tab or run project itself within Unreal Engine 5 VTube Engine's main functionality consists of using a mobile phone face tracking app to send face tracking data to the program.
 ### Step 1: Download a face tracker
 |Device|Tracker
 |----|----|
-Android|UEVtube APK https://github.com/***REMOVED***/UEVtubeTracker, not on play store yet. iPhone X and newer| LiveLink Face
+Android|VTE Tracker APK https://github.com/***REMOVED***/VTE-Tracker, not on play store yet. iPhone X and newer| LiveLink Face https://apps.apple.com/us/app/live-link-face/id1495370836
-### Step 2: Connect tracking to UEVtube.
+### Step 2: Connect tracking to VTube Engine.
 <details><summary>ANDROID</summary>
 <p>

-- Write down local Ip and port in UEVtube and click the "Set" button
+- Write down local Ip and port in VTube Engine and click the "Set" button

 ![image](ReadMeStuff/guideImage1.png)
-- Enter local IP and port into UEVtube Android app and click start
+- Enter local IP and port into VTube Engine Android app and click start

 ![image](ReadMeStuff/guideImage2.png)
 </p>